Creative Placemaking in Bloomington

 Neighborhood focus area

 As part of the City of Bloomington's neighborhood focus initiative, and Bloomington and Artistry's Creative Placemaking efforts, the intersection of 86th Street East and Nicollet Avenue was identified as a potential area for a few small creative projects to enhance the area.
 This intersection is embedded within a primarily residential neighborhood, along the 86th Street bike path, consists of four transit stops that are well-utilized, and close to senior housing, businesses, and schools.

 We began the process by gathering input from people who live or work near this area.
 The goals are that the selected project(s) will visually enhance the area and improve the pedestrian experience.
-An initial survey provided preliminary information and direction to get a better idea of what creative project people would like to see here.
-View a summary of survey responses.
-We reviewed the survey summary and discussed the top ranked projects at subsequent community meetings.
+An initial survey, interviews, and focus groups provided preliminary information and direction to get a better idea of what creative project people would like to see here.

 The committee of stakeholders selected prioritized project(s), which included creative wayfinding signs.
-Staff are now exploring the feasibility of projects.
+The project was put on hold in 2020, and the scope and location will be revisited late 2021.
 Please subscribe to the Creative Placemaking email list to stay updated.

 Art Chat - Gateway District art spaces

 The City of Bloomington and Artistry in partnership with Springboard for the Arts coordinated an event in July, 2019 called Art Chat, where we invited artists and creative workers to share what type of artist spaces they would like to see in Bloomington, specifically along Lyndale Avenue in the Gateway Development District.
 We also distributed a survey to gauge interest in potential future spaces for artists.